• FAQ

 Again, both Adderall and cocaine are stimulant drugs that affect the central nervous system.
 They raise energy levels, increase alertness, and give users a sense of overall euphoria and wellbeing.
 The Drug Enforcement Administration classifies them both as Schedule II drugs, alongside Vicodin, OxyContin, and methamphetamine.
 Both have a very high potential for abuse and addiction.

-One of the biggest differences between the two drugs is how long the high lasts for.
+One of the biggest differences between the two drugs is how long the high lasts.
 Cocaine comes on quickly within minutes of ingesting it.
 It has an extremely short high, though, only lasting between 5 minutes and half an hour.
 People most often binge use cocaine, meaning they use a large amount of it in a short period of time.
 This makes it the popular party drug that it is.

 On the other hand, Adderall provides a longer, steadier high, especially when using extended-release capsules.
 The effects take longer to set in, usually half an hour to an hour, but last between four and six hours.
 Effects of extended-release capsules last for up to 12 hours.
 These long-lasting effects make it more popular with students trying to make it through long homework and studying sessions.